cimug-org/.github/profile/README.md

 - Provide a central Repository for CIM related open source projects and tooling
 - Provide a centralized place for promoting collaboration around these projects within the CIM community

-To inquire about the CIMug Open Source Initiative or to discuss contributing new projects to the initiative please contact us at the email address above or email the UCAIug's [GitHub Admin](mailto:cimug.dev@gmail.com).
+To inquire about the CIMug Open Source Initiative or to discuss contributing new projects to the initiative please contact us at the email address above or email the UCAIug [GitHub Admin](mailto:cimug.dev@gmail.com).